BA, New York

 Office: HH 143

-I teach and research in the field of eighteenth- and nineteenth-century British literature, with particular focus on Romanticism, poetry and poetics, and the history and philosophy of science.
-While I spend most of my time teaching and writing about the history of literary forms, I have an abiding interest in what literary studies can contribute to interdisciplinary conversations, and have co-taught for Waterloo’s program in cognitive science.
-In addition to courses on literature and the sciences, I also regularly offer courses on topics such as poetry and popular song; literary Orientalism; and the gothic mode from the novel to new media.
+I completed my Ph.D. at Rutgers University in 2012, and held two postdoctoral fellowships (at the University of Texas at Austin and the University of California, Berkeley) before coming to Waterloo in 2014.
+My main areas of research interest are Romantic literature, poetry and poetics, and the history and philosophy of science.
+While I spend most of my time teaching and writing about the history of literary forms and genres, I have a longstanding interest in what literary studies can contribute to interdisciplinary conversations.
+To that end, I have been involved in the History of Distributed Cognition project at the University of Edinburgh, and have also co-taught for Waterloo’s program in Cognitive Science.
+In addition to teaching Romantic literature, surveys of British literature, and composition, I regularly offer courses on topics such as poetry and popular song; literary Orientalism; and the gothic mode from the novel to new media.

 “Cognitive Scaffolding, Aids to Reflection,” in Distributed Cognition in Enlightenment and Romantic Culture, eds.
 Miranda Anderson, George Rousseau, and Michael Wheeler.
-Edinburgh: Edinburgh University Press (forthcoming 2018).
+Edinburgh: Edinburgh University Press, 2019.

 “Baillie’s Diagnostic Sublime,” European Romantic Review 29.3 (June 2018).